megler/Day67-69-RESTful-Blog/README.md

-# RESTful Blog
+# change_log Blog

 A Blog application using Flask and SQLAlchemy.
-Python Bootcamp Day 67/69 - RESTful Blog
+Python Bootcamp Day 67/69 - change_log Blog

 ## Overview

-You can see a working copy at [Changelog](https://marceia-flask-blog.herokuapp.com/)
+You can see a working copy at [change_log](https://marceia-flask-blog.herokuapp.com/)

 **NOTE:** Site is on a free Heroku server.
 Give it a minute to spin up and start.